 From a financial perspective, you can get more bang for your buck by using an outside agency rather than using an internal person.
 For example, let’s say you are paying someone $3,000 a month and half of their time is spent on digital marketing.
 That’s $1,500 per month being spent on digital marketing.
 You can get a decent amount of work done by an agency each month, and there will likely be 2-3 experts working on your account.

 They don’t use digital marketing at all

 Some business owners are so old school they don’t have a smartphone, they do their accounting on paper, and they shy away from digital marketing.
-They use marketing tactics from 10 or 20 years ago because it worked 10 or 20 years ago.
+They use marketing tactics from 10 or 20 years ago because they worked 10 or 20 years ago.
 They put their marketing dollars into many other things that aren’t likely to work.

-I pitched a remodeling company on different occasions but it seemed like every time they didn’t have the budget.
-One time the owner had just committed to spending $3,000 for a magazine ad.
-The owner was starry-eyed from a woman coming in with a tight skirt and a low cut blouse — he was a goner.
+I pitched a remodeling company on different occasions but each time they didn’t have the budget.
+The owner once had just committed to spending $3,000 for a magazine ad.
+The owner was starry-eyed from a woman coming in with a tight skirt and a low-cut blouse — he was a goner.
 I look horrible in tight skirts.